Volapük: Modern-day use and resurgence

+Volapük has experienced a small revival in the 21st century, although often as a hobby language.
 Large Volapük collections are held by the International Esperanto Museum in Vienna, Austria; the Center for Documentation and Study about the International Language in La Chaux-de-Fonds, Switzerland; and the American Philosophical Society in Philadelphia, Pennsylvania.

 In 2000 there were an estimated 20 Volapük speakers in the world.

 In December 2007 it was reported that the Volapük version of Wikipedia had recently jumped to 15th place among language editions, with more than 112,000 articles.

 A few months earlier there had been only 797 articles.
 The massive increase in the size of "Vükiped", bringing it ahead of the Esperanto Wikipedia, was due to an enthusiast who had used a computer program to automatically create geographical articles, many on small villages.
 The motive was to gain visibility for the language.

 By March 2013 the Esperanto Wikipedia, with a very active user community, had risen to 176,792 articles, while the Volapük Wikipedia had at that point 119,091 articles.
+In 2013 and 2014, the Volapük Wikipedia was presented as evidence that the internet is helping revive the Volapük movement, albeit merely as a hobby, devoid of its former internationalist aim.
+As one of the largest works written in the language over the last century, it has an impact on the development of modern Volapük neologisms, particularly geographical terms.

 There has been a continuous Volapük speaker community since Schleyer's time, with an unbroken succession of Cifals (leaders).
 These were: